rosasurfer/bfx-core-volume/README.md

   [http://local.bfx.rosasurfer.com/](http://local.bfx.rosasurfer.com/) and
   [http://www.bankersfx.com/](http://www.bankersfx.com/) will display the following message:
 ```
-Test case to prove that the data displayed by the BankersFX Core Volume indicator is not based on a data feed.
+Test case proving that the BankersFX Core Volume indicator does not use institutional data.
 ```